openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Manage SnapVX Snapshot
 ~~~~~~~~~~~~~~~~~~~~~~

-It is possible to manage VMAX SnapVX snapshots into OpenStack, where the
+It is possible to manage PowerMax SnapVX snapshots into OpenStack, where the
 source volume from which the snapshot is taken already exists in, and is
 managed by OpenStack Cinder.
 The source volume may have been created in
 OpenStack Cinder, or it may have been managed in to OpenStack Cinder also.